-Missed tax payments, missing money and a suspicious copy cat company registration.
+Missed tax payments, missing money, and a suspicious copycat company registration.

 The company also secured an order blocking Pacific from touching the roughly $2.8 million Cann said it had deposited with the bank that sees itself as a middleman between cannabis companies and traditional banks.
 The bank has refused to return the money to the customer.
-Cann though didn’t get off scot-free either as the exasperated judge fussed at both parties.
+Cann didn’t get off scot-free either, as the exasperated judge fussed at both parties.

 “I don’t know whether it’s you on the defense side or you on the plaintiff side or some regrettable combination of the two, but I’m out of patience.
 This is a waste of judicial resources.
 I’m just done with it.
 So we’re going to get to the bottom of it and sanctions are going to fly.
 I’m going to determine who’s responsible and that person will be punished,” said U.S. District Judge James Donato of the Northern District of California in published transcripts.